Subscribe To This Site

 Blackberry pie recipes - the easy get out!

 This isn't strictly a pie, as it does not involve pastry.
-But if you've left yourself short of time it's a good alternative.
-A very easy pudding for autumn evenings.
-This has got to be the simplest hot pudding on the planet, after tapioca!
+But if you've left yourself short of time this is a good alternative.
+It's a very easy pudding for those long autumn evenings, when you want something quick and comforting to tuck into.

 Ingredients